REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Motivation

 \subsection{Pruning preserves independent control}

 Pruning removes one function but importantly does \emph{not} tie the remaining gates.
 The router still modulates each surviving expert \emph{independently}.
 In contrast, merging removes a degree of freedom in the policy by replacing individual experts with their mergers.
-For a direct comparison under no fine-tuning, pruning expert $j$ and reallocating its gate-value to expert $i$ produces the error
+For a direct comparison under no fine-tuning, we consider the error of pruning expert $j$ where $j \in \mathcal{T}(x)$.
+After pruning, the router promotes previously inactive expert $i$ with the new gate-value of $g_i'(x) \neq 0$, producing the error

-Unlike \eqref{eq:merge-lowerbound}, \eqref{eq:prune-error} \emph{does not} penalize policy variability, the router still controls surviving experts independently.
-Whenever the router substantially mixes $i$ and $j$ (large $\mathrm{Var}[r]$) while the pruned expert $j$ has a small average gate-value ($\mathbb{E}[g_j^2]$), pruning admits a strictly smaller error than merging.
+Substitution error is the dominant term in the above expression as the renormalization error coefficient simply scales the magnitude of the surviving expert outputs without changing their direction.
+In contrast, the substitution error includes the output of the promoted expert which may introduce significant error.
+With top-$k$ routing $g_i' \leq g_j$ and the maximum substitution error occurs when $g_i' \approx g_j$ with a magnitude upper bounded by

+\paragraph{Synthesis.} While neither method is clearly superior for all distributions, our simplified analysis above isolates specific sources of error.
+Merging with summed gates couples the experts, incurring error whenever \emph{either} expert is active, unless the experts are functionally identical ($\Delta_{ij} \approx 0$).
+The router loses the ability to independently modulate the merged experts in an input-dependent manner. \Cref{eq:merge-lowerbound-after-assumptions} establishes that summed gate merging incurs an irreducible error directly proportional to the router's policy variability ($\mathrm{Var}[r(x)]$).

-\paragraph{Synthesis.} Theorem~\ref{thm:irreducible} establishes that summed gate merging incurs an irreducible error directly proportional to the router's policy variability ($\mathrm{Var}[r(x)]$).
-In contrast, the error from pruning a low-usage expert (Eq.~\ref{eq:prune-error}) is proportional to its gate-value ($\mathbb{E}[g_j^2]$) and is insensitive to policy variability.
-Therefore, when the router actively mixes between two distinct experts, merging is fundamentally disadvantaged.
+In contrast, pruning only incurs errors when the pruned expert is in the top-$k$ set, $j \in \mathcal{T}(x)$.
+Unlike \cref{eq:merge-lowerbound}, \cref{eq:pruning-error-upper-bound} \emph{does not} penalize policy variability; the router still controls surviving experts independently.
+The substitution error from pruning (Eq.~\ref{eq:prune-error}) is proportional to its gate-value ($g_j$) and is insensitive to policy variability.
+Highly-granular \glspl{smoe} with many experts per layer use highly variable routing policies (high $\mathrm{Var}[r(x)]$) to combine many small contributions (small $g_j(x)$).
+In this setting, we expect merging with summed gates to be fundamentally disadvantaged.